 That’s fine.
 Most years, we have several MPCers who come for brief cameo appearances.
 Often we try to work things out so that these folks can split a cabin or campsite; you might also check out the lodge.
 There is a prorated registration fee if you’re staying less than half of the week; more info will be available about that at the registration table.

 When is registration?

-Registration starts the week after Easter (that is, April 23rd) and runs through the first weekend in May.
+Registration happens every Sunday through the month of April (that is, April 2, 9, 23, 30).
 If you know before that date which campsite or cabin you’d like to reserve, please let us know, and we’ll help you get started.

 What is an average MPC at Tahoe day like?

 Monday, Tuesday, Thursday and Friday we begin the day at 9:30am with an optional Morning Program.
 Adults and kids are together for morning announcements, and then the kids head off to their program while the adults stay for theirs.
 The adult program is typically led by a speaker hired by MPC, and is usually spiritual and/or philosophical in nature, with plenty of opportunities for discussion and debate.
 The kids program varies year to year, but there are always activities for anyone ranging from toddlers to teens.
 The goal of the Morning Program is to create a time that is fun for kids and relaxing & inspiring for adults.

 The Morning Program ends around noon.
 MPCers then break for lunch, usually with fellow campers or cabin dwellers.
 After lunch, there are optional planned activities, such as sand castle building contests, singing around the campfire, group hikes to nearby Angora Lake, etc. There are also plenty of “spur of the moment” activities such as horseback riding, hiking, or just goofing off at Camp Richardson beach.
 Usually the evening features a campfire song session, talent show, or another kind of fun event.